 There are many different types of mycotoxins and in this particular case it was believed to be speciated to the fungus Stachybotrys chartarum, or “toxic black mold”.
 Drilling down into the data collected it appeared that after the first water event the mold proliferated in the areas of dampness, colonized, and produced the mycotoxins.
 Since mycotoxins are chemicals, normal disinfection methods do not neutralize their toxicity.
 Furthermore, based on positive samples locations, IAQ Guard data, and samples taken from housekeeping staff vacuum cleaners it was theorized that the mycotoxins were unknowingly spread from their initial deposited location into other areas of the building.

 Now that Building Sciences and the university knew what they were dealing with a remediation plan had to be developed to fully rid the building of the mycotoxins.

-Part 2 of this story next week will look at how all three divisions of Pure Air Control Services worked together to solve this problem for a successful outcome at the university.
+Part 2 of this story looks at how all three divisions of Pure Air Control Services worked together to solve this problem for a successful outcome at the university.

 Occupant complaints?
 Don’t wait please contact us today or call 1-800-422-7873 to have your building tested or for more info.